 For instance, the B5 cell refers to the “Serial Number: 44474”.

-3. Utilizing TEXT Function to Transform Serial Number to Date
+3. Applying TEXT Function to Transform Serial Number to Date in Excel

 Alternatively, we can also use the TEXT function which converts a value into the specified format.